davidmytton/home/content/blog/2023-04-17-overestimating-ai-water-footprint/index.md

 carbon, [zero water is not necessarily the goal](https://davidmytton.blog/zero-water-in-our-data-centers-by-2030-mission-impossible/).

-Being a preprint, the article may undergo significant changes before publication, if it is published at all1.
+Being a preprint, the article may undergo significant changes before publication, if it is published at all[^published].
 However, this is another example of selecting the high end of a range of possible input values to suit a particular narrative.
 We’ve seen similar scare tactics used when discussing [“digital sobriety”](https://www.devsustainability.com/p/value-judgments-and-sustainable-computing) in relation to extreme projections for future IT energy usage.